 - Why isn’t paying in cash enough

-- Why do you even need good credit
+- Why you even need to build good credit

-- How will you raise your credit score by a hundred points or more, in less than 30 days
+- How you can build your credit score by a hundred points or more, in less than 30 days

-- How will you remove nicks from your credit, even ones that are YOUR fault
+- How you can remove nicks and dings from your credit, even ones that are YOUR fault

 Let’s hop right into it!